 Once you know themes your budding series already tackles, outline ways you could develop them in the next books.

-If you want to write a multi-novel arc, don’t agonise over how to plot a series.
+If you want to write a multi-novel arc, don’t agonize over the sequence of things.
 As we see with C.S.
 Lewis, you could start at any point and later write a prequel.
 Tolkien didn’t intend The Lord of the Rings as a series but as a single volume.
 You can work out the connective tissue between books when you are further along in the drafting process, too.